Requirements & Credit Information

 Ninth Grade Electives

-Students must understand that there are only 7 periods in the day in which to take courses and, therefore, should select no more than 7 courses including Physical Education.
+Students must understand that there are only 7 periods in the day in which to take courses and, therefore, should select no more than 7 courses.
 Many students choose to take 6.
-In the 22-23 school year, all ninth grade students will have two required Study Flex times.
+All ninth grade students will also have two required Study Flex times.

-- Art: Design and Studio Art History are both open to ninth grade students 1st semester.
-Design, is a prerequisite for studio art classes.
-Ninth graders who have take Design their first semester, may take other studio art classes in the second semester of their ninth grade year.
+- Art: Design is open to ninth grade students 1st semester.
+Design is a prerequisite for studio art classes.
+Ninth graders who have taken Design their first semester may take other studio art classes in the second semester of their ninth grade year.

 - World Language: Many ninth graders will elect to continue or begin a language in the first year of high school and complete 2-4 years of that language.